 Services on the Lowry Range - Pursuant to the Rangeview Water Agreements, the Company designs, finances, constructs, operates and maintains the District's water and wastewater systems to provide service to the District's customers on the Lowry Range.
 The Company will operate both the water and the wastewater systems during the contract period, and the District owns both systems.
-After 2081, ownership of the water system will revert to the Land Board, with the District retaining ownership of the water system.
+After 2081, ownership of the water system will revert to the Land Board, with the District retaining ownership of the wastewater system.

 Rates and charges for all water and wastewater services on the Lowry Range, including tap fees and usage or monthly fees, are governed by the terms of the Rangeview Water Agreements.
 Rates and charges are required to be less than the average of similar rates and charges of three surrounding municipal water and wastewater service providers, which are reassessed annually.
-Pursuant to the Rangeview Water Agreements the Land Board receives a royalty of 10% or 12% of gross revenues from the sale or disposition of the water depending on the purchaser of the water, except that the royalty on tap fees shall be 2% (other than taps sold for Sky Ranch which is currently under negotiation, but estimated to be no more than \$140,000, which is to be credited against future royalties.
-The District retains 2% of the remaining gross revenues after the Land Board royalty.
-The Land Board does not receive a royalty on wastewater fees.
-The Company receives 100% of the District's wastewater tap fees and 90% of the District's wastewater tap fees (the District retains to other 10%).
+Pursuant to the Rangeview Water Agreements the Land Board receives a royalty of 10% or 12% of gross revenues from the sale or disposition of the water depending on the purchaser of the water, except that the royalty on tap fees shall be 2% (other than taps sold for Sky Ranch which are exempt).
+The Company will also pay the Land Board a minimum annual water production fee, which is currently under negotiation, but estimated to be no more than \$140,000, which is to be credited against future royalties.
+The District retains 2% of the remaining gross revenues and the Company receives 98% of the remaining gross revenues after the Land Board does not receive a royalty on wastewater fees.
+The Company receives 100% of the District's wastewater tap fees and 90% of the District retains the other 10%).